sf-wdi-19-20/WDI21staging/introRails/readme.md

 ### Separation of Concerns

-In writing a large application it is important to establish something known as **Separation of Concerns**, *writing modular code that focuses on one aspect within the application.* The benefit of this is similar to idea of **compartementalization** with respect to a production line, which allows for *more rapid development* by being able to **divide and conquer** the construction of a product.
-Comparments can focus on one task and optmize functional concerns far outside the scope of other compartments, but still work together to acheive the same product.
-Ultimately it reduces the headache of debugging and controlling a large application that can ultimately grow to a level of complexity that no one person could ever fully comprehend (nor want or need to).
+In writing a large application it is important to establish something known as **Separation of Concerns**, *writing modular code that focuses on one aspect within the application.* The benefit of this is similar to idea of **compartmentalization** with respect to a production line, which allows for *more rapid development* by being able to **divide and conquer** the construction of a product.

-### Organizational Principles

-In order to manage the development of emerging aspects within a project it is important to construct a guideline that will shape how things are separated, a **design pattern**, which everyone can use to maintain **consistent** organization of different aspects.
-This is a *conventional* choice that helps to understandably scale a project.
-Part of the role of a developer is to become familiar with using design patterns, but this takes time (and trust), as different patterns emphaize an array of qualities: scalability, modularity, security, performance, et cetera.

-##MVC
+##MVC (15m)

 Rails uses an __MVC__ architecture